 If you want to add any kind of media (GIF, image or video) to the message click on the “MEDIA” button in the field and make your choice.

-Since this is supposed to be a conversation, you need to give your prospect and customers some choices.
+Since messaging is all about conversation, you need to give your prospect and customers some choices.

 When it comes to making WhatsApp bots, it’s important to keep in mind that WhatsApp doesn’t offer the button-style quick answers as part of their interface.
 Hence, the way you phrase the conversation will be slightly different than when making a chatbot for a website or Facebook Messenger.